 Recognizing the necessity of Headless eCommerce in improving sales and maximize profit, many global commercial brands immediately take action on their websites, such as Nike, Lancôme, BMW, L’Oréal, etc…

 Let’s check out the Nike case study.
 This world-famous shoe retailer built its website structure with a separate interface very early on.
 They wanted to implement a mobile-first approach well aligned with their comprehensive sales plan: acquiring more mobile users and increasing revenue from mobile.
-Headless architecture (Microservices with block architecture optimization) allowing them to have many personalized strategy on mobile such as: augmented reality with Pokemon Go-style game for sneaker hunt, limited-edition shoes being only available when purchasing via app, smooth connection between various Nike’s ecosystem (Nike+Run Club, Training Club & SNKRS app), etc.
+Headless architecture (Microservices with block architecture optimization) allowing them to have many personalized strategy on mobile such as: with Pokemon Go-style game for sneaker hunt, limited-edition shoes being only available when purchasing via app, smooth connection between various Nike’s ecosystem (Nike+Run Club, Training Club & SNKRS app), etc.

 Thanks to that, Nike marks the new record with over 60 million page views within 1 month.
 They have always taken advantage of technology investment and expanded their empire with more market share than the rival Adidas.